Lissa has a bachelor's degree in geology, and is an ACI-certified concrete field and lab technician.

 This test’s purpose is to get the air content of a sample of concrete using a pressure meter.
 In the meter, you have a known volume of air at a known pressure in a sealed air pot with an unknown volume of air being contained inside the sample of wet concrete.
 You set it to the percentage of air (your initial pressure) where the pressure is equalized inside the chamber, fill it with concrete and water so that the only air left is the air inside the concrete, and then release the pressure inside of the air chamber to get your apparent air content.
 The actual air content is found by subtracting the aggregate correction factor, which you can calculate using batch information and a test that is expanded on below, from the apparent air content.

 Air content is very important to the project engineer.
 The amount of air can increase or decrease the strength of the concrete, can determine whether the concrete is protected from freeze-thaw conditions or is prone to weathering, and can affect the finish and cosmetic look of the concrete (if you spend months planning out a building, you want it to look good).
 For every percent of entrained air (air that is added to the mix and does not occur naturally in the concrete), the strength of the concrete goes down about 200-300 psi.
-Check with whoever’s in charge at the site to see the air content they are hoping for and notify them if the results come out unusually high or low.
+Check with whoever’s in charge at the site to see the air content they need in their specifications and notify them if the results come out unusually high or low.

 This method is only used for regular weight concrete that has relatively dense aggregate.
-Lightweight concrete is done with the volumetric method because the aggregate is too porous and the test results will be thrown off with so much entrapped air.
+Lightweight concrete is typically done with the volumetric method (the infamous rollermeter) because the aggregate is too porous and the test results will be thrown off with so much entrapped air.
 Also, this test should not be performed on any concrete with aggregate larger than 2".
 Large aggregate pieces should be sieved out before testing.

 Air Content Test Equipment